Bryan De La Cruz Player Props: Marlins vs. Twins

 Twins Pitching Rankings (2022)

-- The Twins' 3.98 team ERA ranked 19th across all league pitching staffs.
+- The Twins had the 19th-ranked team ERA across all league pitching staffs (3.98).

-- Mahle will take the mound to start for the Twins, his first of the season.
+- Maeda will start for the Twins, his first of the season.

-- When he last appeared on Saturday, Sept.
-3, the 28-year-old righty started the game and went two innings against the Chicago White Sox.
+- It's the season debut and his first appearance in more than a year for the 34-year-old right-hander.

 © 2023 Data Skrive.
 All rights reserved.